HanVincent/LabCase_NTCIR_MobileClick2/README.md

 # LabCase_NTCIR_MobileClick2

+### Introduction
 My Lab Case is participation in the MobileClick2 contest held by NTCIR.
-The goal of iUnits Ranking Subtask is to rank the given iUnits by the relevance to its query.
+We developed two different approaches to the MobileClick task.
+In the first approach, we add some extra processing to the baseline.
+The second approach is based on machine learning, which is very different from the first.
+Our system achieves an nDCG@3 score of 0.7415, nDCG@5 score of 0.764, nDCG@10 score of 0.8059, nDCG@20 score of 0.8732 and a Q-measure score of 0.9004, outperforming the baseline a little bit.

+### Method
 We categorized our methods into two kinds: Improved-Baseling and Machine Learning.

   1. Improved-Baseline: